sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-push-customclient/cp-mobile-dev-kit-push-customclient.md

     <!-- border -->![MDK](img-5.4.png)

     After sending notification, mobile device should receive the message.
+This example uses the simplest notification that only contains the alert property.

     ![MDK](img-5.5.png)